SEM301 - Industrial Control

 |Scheduled learning activities - campus||

-1 x 1 hour class per week, 2 x 1 hour seminar per week, 1 x 3 hour studio per week.
+1 x 1 hour online content per week (recordings provided), 2 x 1 hour seminar per week, 1 x 3 hour studio per week.
 Students are required to attend and participate in project oriented activities for this unit at scheduled sessions on multiple days during the trimester.

 |Scheduled learning activities - cloud (online)||